luisfog/jits/README.md

 This project is licensed under the MIT License

-The license of this project and the GitHub projects used can be found in [licenses](licenses) folder
+The license of this project and the ones of the GitHub projects used can be found in [licenses](licenses) folder

 #
 Have fun and enjoy!